Islandora-Collaboration-Group/ISLE/docs/install/install-staging-migrate.md

     * Please note: You should not see any errors with respect to the SSL certifications.
 If so, please review your previous steps especially if using Let's Encrypt.
 You may need to repeat those steps to get rid of the errors.

 * Log in to the local Islandora site with the credentials ("DRUPAL_ADMIN_USER" and "DRUPAL_ADMIN_PASS") you created in "staging.env".
-    * **Please note:** You are free to use previously Drupal admin or user accounts created during the Local site development process.
+    * **Note:** You are free to use previously Drupal admin or user accounts created during the Local site development process.

 * You can decide to further QC and review the site as you wish or start to add digital collections and objects.
     * You could also further test using the [Islandora Sample Objects](https://github.com/Islandora-Collaboration-Group/islandora-sample-objects) as you may have done in the previous Local installation.